Are Veterans Missing Out On VA Education Benefits?

 The reasons for the number of denials outpacing the approvals for this scholarship are unknown at press time.
 That does NOT mean “unknown to this publication” but rather that the Government Accounting Office has no idea why the number of rejects (especially compared to the number of approved applications) is so high.

 The GAO report also indicates that some might not have applied for this STEM scholarship at all because of uncertainty over the rules.
 And when it comes to tracking the reasons for application denials?
 The GAO report says the VA “denial categories” it does manage to track are “too general to be useful for detailed analysis,” according to that report.

 The Challenges Of STEM Coursework

-STEM courses in general require a great deal of academic rigor, and not all students are ideal for this path of study.
+STEM courses require a great deal of academic rigor, and not all students are ideal for this path of study.
 It’s entirely possible that some applicants did not have the academic record needed to continue their studies in a STEM field.
-But that cannot and does not account for all the application rejections or the lack of use of this scholarship in general.
+But that cannot and does not account for all the application rejections or the general lack of use of this scholarship.
 What did the GAO study reveal about these issues?

 GAO Findings About VA Education Benefits Under The Edith Nourse Rogers STEM Scholarship

 The GAO report can be troubling, especially with finding such as the following from the second page of the report’s introduction, which includes one entry that notes that some challenges are “specific to veterans.”